-- pattern (str) restrict operations to feeds named pattern. passed to parent feed2exec.feeds.FeedConfStorage as is - parallel (bool) parse feeds in parallel, using multiprocessing - force (bool) force plugin execution even if entry was already seen. passed to feed2exec.feeds.parse as is - catchup (bool) set the catchup flag on the feed, so that output plugins can avoid doing any permanent changes.
+- parallel (bool) parse feeds in parallel, using multiprocessing - force (bool) force plugin execution even if entry was already seen. passed to feed2exec.feeds.parse as is - catchup (bool) set the catchup flag on the feed, so that output plugins can avoid doing any permanent changes.